-What Certifications Do You Need to Be an Ultrasound Technician?
+What Certifications Do You Need to Be a Sonographer?

-Although no state requires ultrasound technician certification, getting your certification can be a smart move.
-Certification provides an independent, objective measure of an individual’s professional standing, particularly in specialty areas such as abdomen, breast, obstetrics and gynecology, and cardiac sonography.
-In fact, most diagnostic imaging workers have at least one certification.
+Although no state requires sonography certification, getting your certification can be a smart move.
+Certification provides an independent, objective measure of an individual’s expertise and knowledge, particularly in specialty areas such as abdomen, breast, obstetrics and gynecology, and cardiac sonography.
+In fact, most diagnostic imaging workers have at least one certification, according to the BLS.

 Why Get Certified?

-That’s a key reason why obtaining a professional certification will help you become more competitive on the job market.
-When making hiring decisions, most employers prefer to hire sonographers with certification, and many insurance providers will only pay for a diagnostic imaging procedure if it was performed by a certified professional.
+That’s a key reason why obtaining a professional certification will help you become more competitive in the job market.
+Most employers prefer to hire sonographers with certification, and many insurance providers will only pay for a diagnostic imaging procedure performed by a certified professional.

-While it’s great to understand hard numbers like median salary and predicted job growth, these statistics don’t tell you the full picture of what day-to-day life as a sonographer may entail.
+While it’s great to understand hard numbers like median salary and predicted job growth, these statistics don’t give you the full picture of what day-to-day life as a sonographer may entail.

-There’s a lot to love about the job and the unique challenges you confront each day.
-“You have to look at the anatomy and pathology, and decide what pictures need to be taken,” Martin explains.
-“I liked helping people, and I liked the complexity of the exam.”
+There’s a lot to love about the job and the challenges you confront each day.
+“You have to look at the anatomy and pathology, and decide what pictures need to be taken,” Martin says.

 Earning a certification in diagnostic medical sonography involves several steps:

-Passing one or more exams to earn a certification
+- Pass an Exam: Pass one or more exams to earn a certification.

 We’ll explain each of these steps in more detail below, so you have a clear understanding of how the process works from start to finish.

 The first step is to complete your education requirements.
-Ultrasound tech program options include:
+Sonography program options include:

-Most diagnostic medical sonographers hold an associate’s degree, but bachelor’s degree programs are also available and may include more areas of specialization.
+Most diagnostic medical sonographers hold an associate degree, but bachelor’s degree programs are also available and may include more areas of specialization.

-Certificate programs, which range from 12 to 18 months, are designed for people who already have experience and education as an allied health professional and are looking to transition into diagnostic medical sonography.
-These can be found at both colleges and some hospitals.
+Certificate programs, which range from 12 to 18 months, are designed for people who already have experience and education as allied health professionals and are looking to transition into diagnostic medical sonography.
+These can be found at colleges and some hospitals.

-Most education programs require both classroom study and a clinical component where students work with a technologist in a medical setting, such as a hospital, physician’s office or imagining laboratory.
+Most education programs require both classroom study and a clinical component where students work with a technologist in a medical setting, such as a hospital, physician’s office, or imaging laboratory.

-Whatever pathway you pursue, look for programs that are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), the largest accreditor of health science professions.
-CAAHEP reviews diagnostic medical sonography programs to ensure they meet the nationally recognized standards of the profession.
-Other regional accrediting agencies may also meet the requirements for certification, such as the Canadian Medical Association.
+Whichever path you pursue, look for programs that are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), the largest accreditor of health science professions.
+CAAHEP reviews diagnostic medical sonography programs to ensure they meet nationally recognized standards for the profession.
+Other regional accrediting agencies, such as the Canadian Medical Association, may accredit sonography programs.

 Once you have completed your education and the clinical experience required, you must pass one or more exams to earn a certification.

-There are a number of sonography certification organizations, which each offer a variety of certification exams in different types of specializations.
-Three certification organizations are listed below, along with the types of exams they offer for sonography.
+There are a number of sonography certification organizations, each offering a variety of certification exams in different specializations.
+Three certification organizations are listed below, along with the certifications they offer.

 How Much Does Certification Cost?

-Once you meet the prerequisites of the certification organization—which may include a combination of medical education and clinical experience requirements—the final hurdle is passing one or more exams.
+Once you meet the prerequisites of the certifying organization—which may include medical education and clinical experience—the final hurdle is passing one or more exams.